Giving Notice that You Are Leaving

 When you move out, send your landlord a letter that asks her to return your security deposit.
 Give her an address to send the check.
 Keep a copy of your letter.
 Or make arrangements to pick up your check.

 If you do not get your security deposit back within 30 days after you move out, write to your landlord.
 Ask for the entire security deposit back.
-See sample Security Deposit Demand Letter for Tenants in an Apartment (Form 5).
+See sample Security Deposit Demand Letter for Tenants Moving Out (Form 6).

 If the landlord still does not return your security deposit, you can file a small claims complaint in court.
 The landlord may have to pay you 3 times the amount of the deposit, plus interest, because they failed to respond to your request.
 For more about how to file a small claim complaint see the Small Claims section on the Massachusetts Court website.